French cement firm Lafarge charged in Syria funding deals

 - While some NW space companies show progress, asteroid miner Planetary Resources is in rocky shape

-Lafarge has acknowledged funneling money to Syrian armed organizations in 2013 and 2014 — allegedly including the Islamic State group — to guarantee safe passage for employees and supply its plant.
+Three officials with Lafarge were previously handed charges for their alleged roles in the process.
+The French press identified them as two former plant officials and Lafarge’s security chief.

-The wrongdoing precedes Lafarge’s merger with Swiss company Holcim in 2015.
+The wrongdoing precedes Lafarge’s merger with Swiss company Holcim in 2015 to create LafargeHolcim, the world’s largest cement maker.

+In a statement Thursday, LafargeHolcim said Lafarge “will appeal against those charges which do not fairly represent the responsibilities” of the company.

+The chairman of the board of LafargeHolcim, Beat Hess, said “we truly regret what has happened in the Syria subsidiary and after learning about it took immediate and firm actions.
+None of the individuals put under investigation is today with the company.”